protomaps/protomaps-leaflet/README.md

     <img src="benchmark/example_2.png" width="400">
 </p>

-This project is a complete web map renderer - including quality label layout, pattern fills, and icons - in as simple as possible of an implementation.
+This project is a complete vector tile renderer - including quality label layout - in as simple as possible of an implementation.
 It's an alternative to renderers like [MapLibre GL JS](https://maplibre.org) in a fraction of the size.

+New projects starting from scratch should probably use MapLibre GL, but this library is useful as a drop-in replacement for raster basemaps in Leaflet, either using the [Protomaps API](https://protomaps.com/dashboard) or PMTiles on your own storage.

 ### Features